Ion Sørvin/N55, Anne Romme and Anne Bagger

 The late Danish Engineer Ture Wester identified an unexploited potential in using pure plate structures for constructing doubly curved surfaces.
 The SPACEPLATES BUILDING SYSTEM takes up that challenge.
 By means of digital design and fabrication, and based on Westers significant work on the dualistic geometric and structural relationship between lattice and plate structures, we have developed a rigid, light weight modular building system.
 Being a pure plate structure, there are no other structural members than thin plates, bend at all edges to achieve a simple, mechanical assembly method.
 While the design and the production requires digital technology, the structure itself can be assembled using only hand tools.

-The system has been tested in two full scale prototypes (in plywood and polycarbonate) and has been used for SPACEPLATES Greenhouse (2012) in Bristol, England.
-Simultaneously, the geometric, structural and material potentials are being researched extensively in our shared workshop in Copenhagen.
+The system has been tested in prototypes (in plywood and polycarbonate) and has been used for SPACEPLATES Greenhouse (2012) in Bristol, England.
+Currently, in collaboration with Njord, we are developing a platform for sustainable, locally produced greenhouses.
+The geometric, structural and material potentials are being researched extensively in our shared workshop in Copenhagen.

 There is an intricate dependency between the geometry and the structural capacities of SPACEPLATES.
 Y-shaped vertices at any given joint allows for an ideal distribution of forces within the surface of each plate.
 Unlike Bucky Fuller’s well-known and well-tested spaceframe domes where the number of different parts are kept at a minimum, the SPACEPLATES BUILDING SYSTEM takes advantage of contemporary technology to mimic more complex naturally occurring geometries, such as the sea urchin shell.
 Because an innate organic growth principle, these often contain a gradient, and thus many geometrically similar but differently sized parts.